 A theme we explored in the past was ‘Small things.’

-The older Muna Tree class (Middle School) explored this theme in Natural Science by learning about micro-organisms, microscopic cells and atoms and molecules.
+The older Muna Tree Village (Middle School) explored this theme in Natural Science by learning about micro-organisms, microscopic cells and atoms and molecules.
 In Literacy they explored symbols and in Art they zoomed in the work of Georgia O’Keefe, best known for her paintings of enlarged flowers.
 Fractions and negative numbers were part of their Math lessons.